 Day 10: Morning hike to Kalapatthar (5640m) and trek to Pheriche (4350m) — Approx 6 hrs

 A hike to Kalapatthar viewpoint is something not to be missed while on the Everest Base Camp Trek.
 Kala Patthar is a small ridge above Gorakshep that offers unhindered views of high mountain peaks like Everest, Lhotse, Nuptse, and Changtse, among others.
 Though the distance is very short, it takes around three hours to reach the top.

 However, you can come down to Gorakshep in just an hour.
-The trail is well-marked and you won’t be alone while going to the top as most of the trekkers hike to this viewpoint to enjoy panoramic views of some of the highest Himalayas peaks.
+The trail is well-marked, and you won’t be alone while going to the top, as most trekkers hike to this viewpoint to enjoy panoramic views of some of the highest Himalayas peaks.
 After spending some time at the top, we will descend to Gorakshep, have breakfast, and begin our return leg of the trek.
 We walk on the same trail via Lobuche and Dugha La.
-After Dugha La, we will take the lower trail on our right to Pheriche instead of going to Dingboche where we spent two nights while coming up.
-Pheriche is a small settlement on the left bank of Dudh Koshi River.
+After Dugha La, we will take the lower trail on our right to Pheriche instead of going to Dingboche, where we spent two nights while coming up.
+Pheriche is a small settlement on the left bank of the Dudh Koshi River.

 Day 11: Trek to Namche Bazaar (3440m)